 Between my third and fourth year in uni I spent the summer abroad, working in a hostel in Italy.
 I loved it and wanted to repeat the experience when I graduated, so I came to Barcelona.
 I spent six months working in a bar and fell in love with the city.
 I knew I wanted to stay long term, but I also knew I’d get bored of bar work quite quickly, so becoming an English teacher seemed like a good career option which would enable me to live and work in Barcelona

-Well I’d been teaching at a few different language schools for 4 years, some better than others.
-One of the schools I’d been working for launched their own TEFL course, but I didn’t like the way they did it.
-It was badly organised, unprofessional, and the whole time I was thinking, I could do a much better job of this – so I did!
+I’d been teaching at a few different language schools for 4 years, some better than others.
+One of the schools I’d been working for launched their own TEFL course, which inspired me to do the same.
+I learned a lot about course organisation and coordination and eventually started taking steps to create my own school.
 I spent my time working on the website, putting together a course, researching the premises – and then I had my first sign up and it all came together.

 Barcelona is like a mecca for TEFL training!
 It’s just such an amazing place to live.
 You have the beach, the mountains, the climate is wonderful, there are so many festivals, and the city itself is beautiful.
 And apart from those factors, Barcelona is very cosmopolitan and outward-looking.
 It’s a very international city, but conversely the level of English in general is quite low, creating the perfect conditions for a really high demand for English classes.